VNAPNIC/sample-sunmi-d2/README.md

 # T1 dual screen communication

-## Shangmi T1 has two dual screen configurations：
+## Sunmi T1 has two dual screen configurations：

 1. The main screen is 14 inches and the secondary screen is 7 inches.